juicyllama/framework/common/docs/content/apps/shopify/getting-started.md

 # Getting Started

-The Shopify app is a nestjs wrapper around the [Shopify Development Ecosystem](https://shopify.dev/).
+The Shopify app is a wrapper around the [Shopify Development Ecosystem](https://shopify.dev/).
 It provides a consistent interface for interacting with Shopify within the confines of our framework.

 ::alert{type="info"}
 Checkout the Shopify [documentation](https://shopify.dev/docs/api) for more information.
 ::

+The Shopify app sits on top of our [Ecommerce](../../backend/ecommerce/README.md) package which allows connects things like transactions automatically when you enable [crons](#crons).

 ### App Store